EinScott/bon/README.md

 # bon

-bon is a **serialization library** for the [Beef programming language](https://github.com/beefytech/Beef) and is designed to easily serialize and deserialize beef data structures.
+Bon is a **serialization library** for the [Beef programming language](https://github.com/beefytech/Beef) and is designed to easily serialize and deserialize beef data structures.

 ## Basics